Australia - FAQ

 Tipping is optional.
 However, the recommended ammounts are:

 Restaurants: 10% for good service is standard

 230/240 volts, 50 Hz, 3 pin plugs.
 The power supply is 220/240 volts AC.
 Sockets accept three-flat-pin plugs so an adaptor is needed.
 110v appliances will need a voltage converter.

 Do I need insurance when traveling to Australia?

 Before your visit you should arrange sufficient medical and travel insurance.
 Ensure the policy is adequate to cover costs for ambulance or helicopter rescue, emergency surgery, or transportation home.
-We offer comprehensive travel insurance policies to cover every eventuality – ask your Aspire Down Under consultant for more details.
+We offer travel insurance policies – ask your Aspire Down Under consultant for more details.

 Do I need to get any specfic vaccinations before entering Australia?

 Vaccinations are not required unless you have come from, or visited, a yellow fever infected country or zone within six days before arrival.
 No other health certificate is required to enter Australia.